sumitjhajharia/Server-side-rendering-/README.md

-First indsall all the  dependencies using - npm install
+To install all the  dependencies using - npm install

 Run "npm start" to start server